nowane/ecommerce/README.md

 AWS_SECRET_ACCESS_KEY
 ```
 - Delete the `DISABLE_COLLECTSTATIC` variable from your Config Vars and deploy your Heroku app.
-- With the S3 bucket set up, you can create a new folder called `media` at the same level as the newly added `static` folder.
+- With the S3 Bucket set up, you can create a new folder called `media` at the same level as the newly added `static` folder.
 Manually upload any required media files to it, ensure they are publicly accessible under **Permissions**.

 </details>